jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ## Part 9A — Freshwater farm plans

 ### 217A Purpose
-The purpose of this Part is to better control the adverse effects of farming on freshwater and freshwater ecosystems within specified districts, regions, or parts of New Zealand through the use of certified freshwater farm plans.
+The purpose of this Part is to better control the adverse effects of farming on freshwater and freshwater ecosystems within specified districts, regions, or parts of New Zealand through the use of freshwater farm plans.

 ### 217B Interpretation
 In this Part, unless the context otherwise requires,—
+  - **approved industry organisation** means an industry organisation approved under section 217KA
   - **arable land use** means the use of land to grow any of the following crops for harvest:
     (a) grain cereal, legumes, or pulse grain:
     (b) herbage seed: